Nynuphar/IDEAL-doc/docs/source/appointments.rst

 How to book an actual/definitive appointment
 **************************************************************

 So far, we just *planned* patient appointments.
-However, IDEAL also allows to register the actual/definitive appointment.
+However, CHIL also allows to register the actual/definitive appointment.

 There are 2 ways of doing this: